mweil372/mweil372/README.md

 I'm employed as ~~a Project Manager~~ the Enablement Center Lead.

 All my professional dedication and passion goes to our product.
-It is a digital ecosystem for the Karl Mayer, a textile machinery manufacturer and it serves. as the basis for all the Industry 4.0 services that enable the SMART TEXTILE MACHINE.
+It is a digital ecosystem for the Karl Mayer, a textile machinery manufacturer and it serves as the basis for all the Industry 4.0 services that enable the SMART TEXTILE MACHINE.

-I mostly work from home for more than 2 years now and what I heavily miss is the personal contact
+I'm a tech enthusiast passionate about digital transformation, IoT, and innovative problem-solving.
+Over the years, I've built and led teams, tackled complex projects, and explored how technology can drive better business outcomes.
+Whether tinkering with APIs, designing cloud solutions, or strategizing for the next big thing, I love rolling up my sleeves and diving in.

-with my colleagues and the information exchange, e.g. in the coffee corner (which very often leads to new insights, additional ideas etc.)
+🌍 When I'm not geeking out over the latest tech trends, you'll find me exploring the outdoors or brainstorming ideas for my next project.
+Let's connect and build something awesome together! 🚀

 <!--
 ### More about me